Macioa/ImmutableStuff/intro.md

 - **Foundations** for **scalable**, **resusable** code and scalable **architecture**

 - **Easy Customization** with **transparency** and Generation Logs - "Built to be forked".
 Generators primarily use easily-modified TS string-literals for code generation.
 Code generation include histories, making it easy to find which generators touched a file and in what order.
+Includes utility for quickly converting live-code to literal generators.

 - **MacOs Toolkit** - scripted installs for common, language-agnostic, dev tools, including: